RasmusApell/KDE-Arch-Solar-Wallpaper/README.md

    sudo pacman -S qt5-tools
    ```

+2. **"bc: command not found"** - The script now uses bash arithmetic and doesn't require `bc`.

-2. **Wallpaper not changing** - Check:
+3. **Wallpaper not changing** - Check:
    - File paths are correct
-   - Wallpaper files exist and are readable
+   - Wallpaper files exist and are readable (0.jpg through 9.jpg)
    - KDE Plasma wallpaper plugin is set to "Image"

-3. **D-Bus errors** - Ensure you're running KDE Plasma and the script has proper environment variables.
+4. **D-Bus errors** - The script may show D-Bus errors but still function correctly.
+This is a known issue with KDE Plasma 6 API.

+5. **Wrong image sequence** - Ensure your images are numbered 0-9 and follow the intended progression from night to day to night.

 ## Uninstallation